Have you ever struggled to choose a suitable farewell gift for a friend or friends moving away?

 At the time, only a few people, including our parents, knew about our impending move.
 My parents lived in Rockhampton.

 One weekend in late October, we travelled to Rockhampton to look at properties for sale, with the hope of finding something suitable in our price bracket.
 We inspected a lot of properties, but in vain.
-We also discovered, to our dismay, that property prices in Rockhampton were much higher than Bundaberg.
+Much to our dismay, we discovered that property prices in Rockhampton were much higher than Bundaberg.

 We asked ourselves: Could we afford to buy the sort of house we were seeking?
 Tony was leaving a well-paid permanent position as a high school teacher to take on a supporter-funded ministry position.
 His salary would be halved.
 And we had no other source of income at the time.
 I was a stay-at-home mum and we had two small children.